Pristiphora geniculata - Species not placed in a group

 Flight period: May to June and July to August

-Plant associations: Sorbus aucuparia and Aronia arbutifolia (mountain ash and red chokeberry)
+Plant associations: Sorbus species including Sorbus aucuparia, and also Aronia arbutifolia (mountain ash and red chokeberry)

 The National Biodiversity Network records are shown on the map below.
 (See terms and conditions)